rzaf/youtube-clone/README.md

 ### notification service

-- recieves notificatoins from other services to send to user
+- recieves notifications from other services to send to user
-- send emails to users for verifications,events,...
+- send emails to users for verifications and notifications

 ## api endpoints